siennameow/professional-readme-generator/sample/generatedREADME.md

 ## Contribution 👩🏻‍💻
-  If you want to contribute in this project, feel free to contact me
+  if you want to contribute to this project, please reach out to me

 ## Test 🧩
-  Not yet tested.
-Be careful when you test, it might not take you back to present
+  not yet tested.
+Be careful when testing the machine--you may not come back!

 ## Questions ❓